Create AI-Powered Keynote Presentations with AI Avatars | HeyGen

 Reach global audiences with AI-powered localization in over 170 languages and dialects.
 HeyGen supports multilingual voiceovers, subtitle generation, and regional avatar delivery—all with a few clicks.
 Whether you're targeting enterprise customers or partners, your keynote feels native, authentic, and inclusive.
 Additionally, built-in accessibility features, such as captions and diverse voice options, ensure your message resonates across every screen.

 Yes.
-HeyGen allow you to create bespoke avatars of your team, including executives.
-With just a short video and voice sample, we can generate lifelike digital presenters who can deliver content with your brand's voice and authority.
+HeyGen allows you to create custom avatars of your team, including senior leadership.
+With just a short video and voice sample, we can generate highly realistic digital presenters who can deliver content with your brand’s voice and authority.

-AI Studio, HeyGen’s script-based editor, lets you revise the video at any time.
+AI Studio, HeyGen’s script-based editor, allows you to revise the video at any time.
 Simply edit the script, and the video will regenerate with the changes—no need to reshoot or re-edit.

-HeyGen support over 170 languages and dialects with natural-sounding voiceovers and automatic subtitles.
+HeyGen supports more than 170 languages and dialects with natural-sounding voiceovers and automatic subtitles.
 You can generate localised versions of your keynote for each market without re-recording.

-HeyGen-produced keynote videos are quite effective for on-demand distribution (email, social, landing pages), and as pre-recorded sessions for live events or internal town halls.
+HeyGen-produced keynote videos are ideal for on-demand distribution (email, social, landing pages), and as pre-recorded sessions for live events or internal town halls.

 With Brand Kit, you can customise everything—from avatar clothing and backgrounds to fonts and colours.
 Upload your own visuals or use branded templates to stay consistent across teams and campaigns.

 Absolutely.
-HeyGen support team-based editing and review workflows so marketers, executives, and designers can collaborate in one place without all the back-and-forth.
+HeyGen supports team-based editing and review workflows, so marketers, executives, and designers can collaborate in one place without endless back-and-forth.

 Yes.
 You can upload slides, videos, charts, and other media directly into your video.
 HeyGen lets you sync visuals with your script for a polished, presentation-style flow.

-AI keynote videos can be embedded on landing pages, shared via email campaigns, published on social channels, or used in webinars.
+AI keynote videos can be embedded on landing pages, shared through email campaigns, published on social channels, or used in webinars.
 Many marketing teams also repurpose them for partner enablement or internal briefings.

 See how businesses like yours scale content creation and drive growth with the most innovative AI video.